Ray Eames

 Ray-Bernice Alexandra Kaiser Eames (née Kaiser; December 15, 1912 – August 21, 1988) was an American artist and designer who worked in a variety of media.

-In creative partnership with her husband, Charles Eames, and The Eames Office, she was responsible for groundbreaking contributions in the fields of architecture, graphic design, textile design, film, and furniture.
+In creative partnership with her husband, Charles Eames, she was responsible for groundbreaking contributions in the fields of architecture, graphic design, textile design, film, and furniture.
 The Eames Office is most famous for its furniture, which is still being produced.
 Together as a couple, the Eameses are considered one of the most influential creative forces of the 20th century.

 During her lifetime, Ray Kaiser Eames received less credit than she has been given posthumously in art and design literature, museum shows, and documentary films.

 Biography

 Early life

 Ray Eames was born in Sacramento, California, to Alexander and Edna Burr Kaiser and had an older brother named Maurice.
 Edna was Episcopalian and Alexander had been raised Jewish, but did not practice.
 Eames and Maurice were brought up as Episcopalians.
 Bernice was known to her family as Ray Ray.
 Her mother was a housewife, and her father managed the vaudeville Empress Theater (now the Crest Theatre), in Sacramento, until 1920.
 He then became an insurance salesman, later owning a downtown office to better support his family.

 The family lived in an apartment for much of Eames' early childhood and then moved to a bungalow outside of town.
 Her parents taught her to value both the natural world and objects that induce joy, which later inspired her inventions in furniture design and toys.

 Eames came from a loving but overprotective home.
 Her elder sister died a few months after she was born, and her parents lived in fear that they would lose her, too.
 The overprotectiveness was further fueled by Eames' mother's anxiety that her "short, squat child might be deformed."
-Despite and because of this, Ray was very close to her mother, living with her in California and New York until Edna's death in 1940.
+Despite and because of this, Ray was close to her mother, living with her in California and New York until Edna's death in 1940.
 Eames was also close to her older brother, Maurice.